 A homeless busker in London gave me this advice a few years back and I now swear by it.
 He was telling Sharon and I how this technique helped make the streets feel like home for him.

-Street photography can be a little intimidating and it’s easy to procrastinate.
-Telling yourself “I’ll just walk a bit further until I find the right shot,” can be self-defeating.
+It’s easy to procrastinate, telling yourself: “I’ll just walk a bit further until I find the right shot,” can be self-defeating.

 If in doubt, find a safe spot, sit down and just wait and watch.
 The longer you remain in that one place your confidence and sense of belonging will grow.
 In just a short space of time the dynamic changes and you will ‘belong’ to that scene.
 People walking by will now be entering ‘your’ space.
 You also then feel much more confident raising the camera and taking pictures.

-I’ve done this ‘sitting still’ in a number of countries and it’s worked every time.
+I’ve used this ‘sitting still’ technique in a number of countries and it’s worked every time.
 After just a couple of minutes the street will begin to reveal itself and photo opportunities will start to appear.
 Like magic!